- Home

 Profile

-A/Prof Michael Dunn is an Associate Professor and the Co-Director of Education at the Centre for Biomedical Ethics (CBmE) in the Yong Loo Lin School of Medicine.
+Associate Professor Michael Dunn is an Associate Professor and the Co-Director of Education at the Centre for Biomedical Ethics (CBmE) in the Yong Loo Lin School of Medicine.
 Reflecting his varied academic background and interests, his scholarship spans healthcare ethics, medical law, socio-legal studies and health/social care services research.

 Michael’s current research projects focus predominantly on the ethical aspects of community-based and long-term care practice, policy and law.
 For the past 20 years, he has also been critically examining the ethical and legal dimensions of decision-making within adult caregiving relationships.
 Michael has written more than 100 peer reviewed papers, authored or edited 5 books, and obtained over S$6m in competitive research grants.